-The Lois Roth Endowment, based in Washington D.C., supports exchanges across national and cultural boundaries to enhance international communication and understanding.
-It cooperates internationally with several Fulbright Commissions, particularly those in the Nordic countries, and also awards prizes in cultural diplomacy, translation and architectural history.
+The Lois Roth Endowment, based in Washington D.C., supports exchanges across national and cultural boundaries to enhance international dialogue and understanding.
+Cooperating internationally with several Fulbright Commissions, particularly those in the Nordic countries, the Endowment also awards prizes in cultural diplomacy and translation.
 Fulbright Finland has worked with the Lois Roth Endowment since 1991.

 Lois Wersba Roth

-The Endowment was set up in 1986 in memory of Lois Wersba Roth, a Cultural Officer with USIA and a Fulbright Alumna to Sweden.
+The Endowment was established in 1986 in memory of Lois Wersba Roth, a Cultural Officer with the U.S. Information Agency (USIA) and a Fulbright alumna to Sweden.
 As a Columbia graduate student in sociology, Roth went to Uppsala University for a Fulbright year in the early 1950s.
-After a decade with the American Scandinavian Foundation – where she founded a path-breaking Ford Foundation program for forty of Finland's intellectual leaders – she joined the U.S. Information Agency in 1966.
+After a decade with the American Scandinavian Foundation – where she founded a path-breaking Ford Foundation program for forty of Finland's intellectual leaders – she joined USIA in 1966.
 She served her first five years in Cultural Affairs in Iran, primarily as the Director of the Iran-America Society, then served in Italy and France and in various positions in Washington.
 In her last position, she headed USIA's division of Fine and Performing Arts.
 The Endowment commemorates the life of Lois Roth by supporting selected people who work in the places and fields of inquiry that she loved.

 Award and Application

-The Roth-Thomson Award is awarded for a Fulbrighter to fulfill or expand their original Fulbright project.
+The Roth-Thomson Award is awarded for a Fulbrighter to enhance or expand their original Fulbright project; the Award provides added value to the original project.
 Roth Endowment Awards focus on the humanities, visual and performing arts, and social sciences, including public policy.
 Grantee selection is mostly based on the intellectual content of the proposed study, the academic and/or creative excellence of the applicant, and the likelihood of a broad reception and influence.

 - Briefly revisit the goals and strategies you described in your original application and review what has taken place so far in your Fulbright year.